enrodrigu/PersonaMate/README.md

 ## Contributing

-See `docs/mcp_api.md` for the complete MCP API specification.
+See `docs/mcp.md` for the complete MCP specification.

 ## License

 See LICENSE file for details.

-To link openwebui to the backend API use go the configuration panel and add a connection to the backend with the url `http://backend:8000/v1`
 I recommend you to deactivate the openAI api link so that you only get PersonaMate custom model and it is easier to access.
 Or simply deactivate models you won't use.